xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocScreen2.jpg">

 # Import properties
-It is possible to define parameters for importing your assets into the Object Import Properties panel, but this only works with importing via UnrealEnginePython
+It is possible to define parameters for importing your assets into the Object Import Properties panel.
+This works only with importing via UnrealEnginePython
 About UnrealEnginePython: https://github.com/20tab/UnrealEnginePython </br>
 How import assets in Unreal Engine [Doc](https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/How%20import%20assets%20from%20Blender%20to%20Unreal.md)

 # Collisions and Sockets
-It possible to create collisions and socket for your StaticMesh assets in blender.
+It possible to create collisions (StaticMesh) and sockets (Static/SkeletalMesh) for your Assets directly in blender.

 1. Create a new mesh, it will be your collider shape.
-And place it to your asset.
-(For a socket create a Empty object)
+(For a socket create a Empty object) And place it to your asset.
 	- An asset can contain multiple collider shapes but each collider must use a different object
-2. Select your collider shape(s) or Empty object and at the last select your target asset.
+2. Select your collider shape(s) or Empty(s) at the last select the owner object.
+	- For the SkeletalMesh select the Empty(s) then the owner bone in PoseMode.
-3. In Collisions and Sockets panel clic on the appropriate button for the convert the selection to collider or socket (Converted collider are green are now the child of the asset)
+3. Open Collisions and Sockets panel and clic on the appropriate button for the convert the selection to collider or socket (Converted collider are green are now the child of the asset)
 	- About StaticMeshes collision:	https://docs.unrealengine.com/en-us/Engine/Content/FBX/StaticMeshes#collision
 	- If you want to create a capsule use 2 sphere in a same object.
 	- is a  Not exported child contains collider, the collider will not exploring as the child.